timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

 If it takes too long, switch to the second method.
 </highlight>

-## Migrate your entire database at once
+## Migrate the entire database at once

 Migrate smaller databases by using [`pg_dump`][pg_dump] and [`pg_restore`][pg_restore] on your entire database.